Federal Parent PLUS Loans

 Annual Loan Limits

-After TU finishes processing your FAFSA, we will send a Financial Aid Notification
+After TU finishes processing your FAFSA, we will send a Financial Aid Notification which will explain the maximum PLUS loan amounts you can borrow if you choose to borrow a PLUS loan.

-Cost of Education Budget
+Your Cost of Education Budget

-- Total Other Aid Received
+- Your Total Other Aid Received

 Interest Rate

-For PLUS Loans first disbursed from 7/1/23 to 6/30/24, the interest rate is 8.05%.
-For loans first disbursed from 7/1/22 to 6/30/23, the interest rate was 7.54%.
-The interest rates for loans first disbursed after 6/30/24 will be available here in mid-May.
+For PLUS Loans first disbursed from 7/1/25 to 6/30/26, the interest rate is 8.94%.
+For loans first disbursed after 6/30/26, new rates will be released in June.

 Loan Origination Fees

-or after October 1, 2020 and before October 1, 2023, the fee is 4.228% of each loan disbursement.
+In addition to the interest costs, borrowers must also pay a federal Loan Origination Fee, which is deducted from each loan disbursement.
+For loans first disbursed on or after October 1, 2020 and before October 1, 2026, the fee is 4.228% of each loan disbursement.

 Loan Repayment Information